 What Is Chemical Pregnancy?
 What is chemical pregnancy hcg levels?
 What does chemical pregnancy bleeding look like and how long does bleeding last?
 This medical complication results in 50 to 75 percent of women’s miscarriages.
-Surprisingly, an immense number of women who suffered this ailment is not even aware that they have conceived.
-Medical studies reveal that this issue affecting women is possible not to show any symptoms.
+Surprisingly, an immense number of women who suffered this ailment are not even aware that they have conceived.
+Medical studies reveal that this condition happens to many women without showing any typical symptoms.
 Despite this, some can have manifestations such as a late period or menstrual cramping.

 Chemical pregnancy is a condition that refers to an early miscarriage that happens before a woman’s fifth week of gestation.
 Additionally, it occurs even before an ultrasound can trace a fetus.
 However, not too soon for a pregnancy test to capture traces of hCG or what is known as Human Chorionic Gonadotropin.
 It is a hormone that the embryo produces following implantation.
 For those not aware, implantation is when a woman’s fertilized egg attaches to the lining of her uterine wall.
 Fruitful implantation signals the start of a woman’s pregnancy.

-Women affected by this condition should not worry this affecting succeeding pregnancies or even their fertility.
+Women affected by this condition should not worry that this will affect future pregnancies or even their fertility.
 It is understandable when this happens for women to feel intense anguish, sadness, and depression.

 I will be sharing in this article what I learned about chemical pregnancy based on my experience and information I gathered from my research.